National Parks and Nature Reserves guide includes a complete list, top ten, map, tickets (Israel Pass, Matmon, combo)

-There are several tickets types, ranging from regular tickets to annual pass.
+There are several ticket types, ranging from regular tickets to annual pass.
 And now we are going to go through all kinds.

 If you will be visiting 1 – 2 national parks then the regular paper tickets will probably suit you the best.
 You can purchase them at the entrance to every site and no preliminary action required.
 But if you will be visiting more then a couple of parks then combo ticket, Israel Pass, or even Matmon card may be a better fit.

 Israel Nature and Parks Authority have combo tickets.
-For example, the Blue Card that costs 78 NIS and allows to visit three sites.
+For example, the Blue Card that costs 78 NIS and allows you to visit three sites.
 Or the Green Card with six entries at the price of 110 NIS.
 And the price of Orange Card is 150 NIS and you have unlimited site visits.
 All these cards are valid for two weeks from the first visit and intended only for tourists.

-Thus, if you are planning to visit more than one national park, it is worth considering to purchase a combo ticket.
+Thus, if you are planning to visit more than one national park, it is worth considering purchasing a combo ticket.
 You can find additional information here.

 Note: combo tickets offer access only to sites listed on the front of the card and not all national parks and nature reserves.
 Moreover, you can purchase them only at selected parks (see the link above).